svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 application.
 See <<Configuration options>> for more information about this.

-[NOTE]
-There is also an option on automatically GZIP your Assets.
+> There is also an option on automatically GZIP your Assets.

 # Testing